 6. Be solution oriented.
 Never say “that wouldn’t work” without having a solution or alternate idea to follow up with.
 Things often fall through, so always have back-ups, alternates, a plan B, and get the job done.

 7. Be gracious and positive.
 Be very appreciative when people help you.
 Write glowing thank you notes.
 Be excited about your work.
 Say things like, “Absolutely,” “My pleasure,” “Thrilled to be working with you,” “Can’t wait to get started.”
 Generally, be a pleasure to be around.
-THIS IS NOT THE SAME AS BEING A DOORMAT; you’ll still ask for what you want, but you’ll ask nicely.
-You’ll stand up for yourself, you’ll get promotions, you’ll be a leader—but you’ll be warm and gracious and polite and supportive of your team.
+THIS IS NOT THE SAME AS BEING A DOORMAT; you’ll still ask for what you want, but you’ll ask in a smart, gracious way.
+You’ll stand up for yourself, ask for promotions, be a leader — but you’ll be warm and kind and supportive of your team.
 Many decisions people make are subjective; it’s helpful for you if they like you and want to help you.
 “The person who gets the gig is the person who knows how to hang.
 Nobody hires you because you’re the best musician.” —Larry Legend.

 Professional runners take long breaks between marathons.
 They make no excuses for this, and no one judges them for it, because everyone knows that rest and recuperation is an essential part of being a pro athlete.
 The same is true for entrepreneurs (and everyone, really).
 Preventing burnout is part of your job.
 Staying well rested is part of your job.
 Sleep and exercise help, but occasional extended breaks are essential too, and their benefits on creativity, productivity, and happiness are well documented.
 It’s time we stopped making excuses for rest and relaxation.
 Doing so is not only bad for you, but sends the wrong message to the rest of your team.
 So next time you’re planning a vacation, announce it with pride.

 9. Get good at making decisions.
 The higher you get up in your career, the more decisions you have to make.
 If you’re the boss, you make a LOT of decisions all day long—for yourself and other people.
 Get good at it.
 Try not to obsess or overanalyze.
 Make decisions confidently.
 When I was promoted at my old company, my role turned from writer/editor to full-time decision maker.
-It was exhausting, but you just have to power through.
+It was exhausting, but you have to power through and strengthen that muscle.
 (Although I have to say, at the end of the day, I was like, I cannot choose what I’m having for dinner, I’m spent!)